 In the past, APEX included a Java utility called the APEX Splitter.
 This utility has now been deprecated.

-The APEX Splitter Utility was a command-line tool that took the single application SQL file and separated into individual files.
+The APEX Splitter Utility was a command-line tool that took the single application SQL file and separated it into individual files.
 It did a good job, but it was an extra step in the export process.

 When the APEX Splitter Java Utility was deprecated, the functionality was moved to SQLcl.